 What are the ABCDE's of moles?

-This is a tried and true way to answer: What does skin cancer look like.
+Skin cancer pictures are helpful, but this is a tried and true way to answer, "what does skin cancer look like?"
 The method of identifying cancerous moles is called the "ugly duckling sign" because you're looking for the odd one; the mole that is a different size, shape, or color than the surrounding moles.
 The ABCDE's of moles will teach you how to spot skin cancer, the ugly ducks if you will.
 (You can visit the American Academy of Dermatology website for more images of how to spot the suspicious moles.)

 Any other warning signs of skin cancer?